NFDI4Chem/VibrationalSpectroscopyOntology/docs/odk-workflows/RepoManagement.md

 ## Managing imports

-You can use the update repository worflow described on this page to perform the following operations to your imports:
+You can use the update repository workflow described on this page to perform the following operations to your imports:

 1. Add a new import
 2. Modify an existing import